letrunghieu/laravel-alert/README.md

 "hieu-le/laravel-alert": "~1.0"
 ```

 Run `composer update` to update all dependencies.
-After that, register the service provider for Laravel by adding this line to the `provider` array in `app/config/app.php`
+After that, register the service provider for Laravel by adding this line to the `providers` array in `app/config/app.php`

 ```php
 'HieuLe\Alert\AlertServiceProvider',
 ```

-And add this alias to the `alias` array in `app/config/app.php`
+And add this alias to the `aliases` array in `app/config/app.php`

 ```php
 'Alert' => 'HieuLe\Alert\Facades\Alert',